Jewish Community Foundation of Greater Hartford Inc

 Overview

-The Jewish Community Foundation of Greater Hartford was established in 1972 with an initial gift of $50,000 and has grown significantly over five decades to manage $190 million in assets under management as of 2025.
+The Jewish Community Foundation of Greater Hartford was established in 1972 with an initial gift of $50,000 and has grown significantly over five decades to manage $190 million in assets under management.
 The Foundation promotes philanthropy, manages the Greater Hartford Jewish community's charitable endowment, and makes grants to support key community needs.
-In fiscal year 2025, the Foundation awarded nearly $7 million across 1,390 grants to improve the health and well-being of Jewish communal institutions in the Greater Hartford area by funding programs and projects that address priority needs and will have an important, positive impact in the community.
+The Foundation awards approximately $7 million annually across more than 1,000 grants to improve the health and well-being of Jewish communal institutions in the Greater Hartford area by funding programmes and projects that address priority needs and will have an important, positive impact in the community.

-Led by President and CEO Kathryn Gonnerman since August 2024, the Foundation focuses on unlocking "the transformative power of personalized and collective philanthropy to solve problems, strengthen community organizations, and provide permanent support for the Jewish community."
+Led by President and CEO Kathryn Gonnerman, appointed in July 2025 and beginning her role on August 18, 2025, the Foundation focuses on unlocking "the transformative power of personalised and collective philanthropy to solve problems, strengthen community organisations, and provide permanent support for the Jewish community."
 The Foundation has earned a Four-Star rating (100% score) from Charity Navigator, reflecting its strong financial health and commitment to accountability.

 Funding Priorities